sympy/sympy/doc/src/tutorials/physics/index.rst

-.. _physics:
+.. _physics_tutorials:

 =================
 Physics Tutorials
 =================

-This tutorial aims to introduce SymPy to users who have not previously used its physics features.
-The functionalities presented here have many more options and capabilities than what is covered in this tutorial.
+The Physics Tutorials aim to introduce SymPy to users who have not previously used its physics features.
+The functionalities presented here have many more options and capabilities than what is covered in the tutorials.
-Through insightful examples and exercises, this tutorial demonstrates how to incorporate various physics subpackages of SymPy, including but not limited to, multibody dynamics, quantum mechanics, optics, and continuum mechanics, to model and simulate different physical systems and their behaviors.
+Through insightful examples and exercises, the tutorials demonstrate how to incorporate various physics subpackages of SymPy, including but not limited to multibody dynamics, quantum mechanics, optics, and continuum mechanics, to model and simulate different physical systems and their behaviors.